 This web page provides information on the activities of the Office, views of the IMF staff, and the relations between Georgia and the IMF.
 Additional information can be found on Georgia and IMF country page, including official IMF reports and Executive Board documents in English that deal with Georgia.

 News — Highlights

-Economic growth in the Caucasus and Central Asia (CCA) is expected to remain robust, but lower growth in key trading partners such as Russia and China could pose a threat to this outlook, according to the IMF’s latest regional assessment.
-Azim Sadikov, IMF Resident Representative, who presented the report on November 6, said, “This favorable outlook presents an opportunity for the region to begin the structural transformation into dynamic emerging economies.”
-Representatives of the government, the national bank, the business community and the press attended the presentation, which was followed by a discussion of the economic and policy challenges facing Georgia, other countries of Caucasus and Central Asia region, and emerging market economies.
+Economic growth in the Caucasus and Central Asia is expected to soften in 2014, mainly reflecting weakening growth momentum in emerging market trading partners (particularly, China, Russia, and Turkey), according to the IMF’s latest regional assessment.
+Azim Sadikov, IMF Resident Representative in Georgia, who presented the report on June 11, said, “The region is facing difficult external environment.
+Balance of payments outlook has deteriorated and risks are tilted to the downside.
+A slowdown in key trading partners could weaken exports, foreign direct investment, and remittances”.
+He added that policy priorities should center on rebuilding buffers and increasing exchange rate flexibility to help adjust to unanticipated shocks.
+Representatives of the Georgian government, the National Bank of Georgia, the business community, the civil society, and the press attended the presentation, which was followed by a discussion of the outlook and policy challenges facing Georgia, the rest of the Caucasus and Central Asia region, and other emerging market economies.

 საქართველო: 2013 წლის კონსულტაციები, IV მუხლის ფორმატში. საერთაშორისო სავალუტო ფონდის მისიის დასკვნითი განცხადება